Edible Flower Chart

 - The seeds of the apple fruit and their wild relations are poisonous.

-- The flowers are a purple-maroon torpedo shaped growth appears out of the top of usually the largest of the trunks.
+- The flowers are a purple-maroon torpedo-shaped growth that appears out of the top of usually the largest of the trunks.

 - Banana blossoms are used in Southeast Asian cuisines.